pwr-Solaar/Solaar/docs/devices.md

 layout: page
 ---

-# Supported devices
+# Supported devices and receivers

-**Solaar** will detect all devices paired with your receiver, and at the very least display some basic information about them.

-At this moment, all [Unifying][unifying] receivers are supported (devices with USB ID `046d:c52b` or `046d:c532`), but only some newer Nano receivers (devices with USB ID `046d:c52f`, `046d:c52b`, and `046d:c534`).
-Note that Linux incorrectly states that some Nano receivers are Unifying receivers.

-For some devices, extra settings (usually not available through the standard Linux system configuration) are supported:

-* The [K750 Solar Keyboard][K750] is also queried for its solar charge status.
-  Pressing the `Light-Check` button on the keyboard will pop-up the application window and display the current lighting value (Lux) as reported by the keyboard, similar to Logitech's *Solar.app* for Windows.

-* The state of the `FN` key can be toggled on some keyboards ([K360][K360], [MK700][K700], [K750][K750], [K800][K800] and [K830][K830]).
-It changes the way the function keys (`F1`..`F12`) work, i.e. whether holding `FN` while pressing the function keys will generate the standard `Fx` keycodes or the special function (yellow icons) keycodes.

-* The DPI can be changed on the [Performance MX Mouse][P_MX].

-* Smooth scrolling (higher sensitivity on vertical scrolling with the wheel) can be toggled on the [M705 Marathon Mouse][M705], [M510 Wireless Mouse][M510], [M325][M325] and [G700s][G700s].

-# Supported features

-These tables list all known Logitech [Unifying][unifying] devices, and to what degree their features are supported by Solaar.
-If your device is not listed here at all, it is very unlikely Solaar would be able to support it.

-The information in these tables is incomplete, based on what devices myself and other users have been able to test Solaar with.
-If your device works with Solaar, but its supported features are not specified here, I would love to hear about it.
+These tables list Logitech receivers and devices and to what degree their features are supported by Solaar.
+The information in these tables is incomplete, based on what devices users have been able to test Solaar with.
+If your device works with Solaar, but its supported features are not specified here, please open an issue on the [Solaar github repository][solaar] with the pleasant news.

 The HID++ column specifies the device's HID++ version.